 Amin dies in hospital of complications due to multiple organ failure at 8:20 a.m. on 16 August.
 He is buried in Jeddah's Ruwais cemetery during a small funeral ceremony just hours after his death.

-Comment: By most accounts an illiterate and gluttonous buffoon, Amin has become the subject of many bizarre rumours and myths.
-There are stories of cannibalism, of feeding the corpses of his victims to crocodiles, of keeping severed heads in a freezer at his home and bringing them out on occasions for "talks" - most or all of which are unsubstantiated, but not necessarily untrue.
-He is known to have admired the German dictator Adolf Hitler and is quoted as saying that Hitler "was right to burn six million Jews."
+By most accounts an illiterate and gluttonous buffoon, Amin has become the subject of many bizarre rumours and myths.
+There are stories of cannibalism, of feeding the corpses of his victims to crocodiles, of keeping severed heads in a freezer at his home and bringing them out on occasions for "talks".
+Most or all of these stories are unsubstantiated, but not necessarily untrue.
+He is known to have admired the German dictator Adolf Hitler and is quoted as saying that Hitler "was right to burn six million Jews".
 It is also said that he planned to have a statue of Hitler constructed in Kampala.

 During his rule, Amin was a subject of ridicule in the West.
 His many outlandish statements were generally seen as somewhat eccentric if not a complete joke.
 The satirical British magazine 'Punch' at one time ran a weekly column supposedly written by Amin.
 There was even an irreverent pop song about him that did well in the charts.
 And Idi Amin would be a joke if his legacy was not so cruel.